 Suburbs bordering Newcastle CBD like Newcastle East, The Hill and Cooks Hill are home to a fine collection of Victorian terrace houses.
-These three and two storey terrace houses are a powerful reminder of Newcastle’s rich history and much work has gone into maintaining their integrity.
+These three and two-storey terrace houses are a powerful reminder of Newcastle’s rich history and much work has gone into maintaining their integrity.

 There are common problems found in Victorian terrace houses and using an experienced inspector that knows the area is incredibly important.
 Only the buyer can weigh up whether these issues outshine the incredibly rewarding feeling that goes into owning a part of Newcastle’s history.
-In order to make that decision a Building and Pest Inspection is vital.
+In order to make that decision, a Building and Pest Inspection is vital.

 If you’ve decided to purchase a terrace house, you must be aware that you’ll also be sharing a wall or two.
 It’s important to be aware of any structural problems with your neighbouring terraces as their problem may affect you over time.

-Damp is a common problem with many older homes but due to the lack of ventilation and heat circulation in terraces the problem is often amplified.
+Damp is a common problem with many older homes but due to the lack of ventilation and heat circulation in terraces, the problem is often amplified.
 Damp can enter from the ground up or from the roof down and can cause mould to flourish, mortar to crumble, render to fall off and structural timbers to rot.
-These rotting timbers often attract pests so a Building and Pest inspection is necessary before buying a terrace house.
+These rotting timbers often attract pests so a Building and Pest inspection are necessary before buying a terrace house.

-A cast iron verandah is a lovely accompaniment to any terrace, however, they tend to be on the heavy side and after many years of putting pressure on load bearing structures they can become unusable.
+A cast-iron verandah is a lovely accompaniment to any terrace, however, they tend to be on the heavy side and after many years of putting pressure on load-bearing structures, they can become unusable.

 Crumbling chimneys and soot build up in fireplaces and roofs becomes more of an issue in terrace houses as they are often more difficult to maintain than a detached house.
 The older galvanised iron roofs found on terrace houses can also prove a problem as they rust and cause leakages.